2026 Alabama gubernatorial election

-The 2026 Alabama gubernatorial election is scheduled to take place on November 3, 2026, to elect the next governor of Alabama.
-The primary election will be held on May 19.
-Incumbent Governor Kay Ivey is term-limited and ineligible to seek a third consecutive full term.
+The 2026 Alabama gubernatorial election will be held on November 3, 2026, to elect the governor of Alabama.
+Republican senator Tommy Tuberville and Democratic former senator Doug Jones are the nominees for their respective parties.
+Republican incumbent Kay Ivey is term-limited and ineligible to seek a third full consecutive term.

-This election will take place alongside races for U.S. Senate, U.S. House, state senate, state house, and numerous other state and local offices.
+Primary elections were held on May 19, 2026.
+This is a rematch of the 2020 Senate election, where Tuberville defeated incumbent senator Jones.
+Democrats have not won a gubernatorial election in Alabama since 1998.